dfinity/portal/docs/samples/encrypted-notes.md

 ## Unit testing

-This project also demonstrates how one can write unit tests for Motoko and Rust canisters.
+This project also demonstrates how one can write unit tests for Motoko canisters.

 ### Motoko unit tests